haggair/notebook-watchdog/README.md

 Utility to track which notebook cells were executed successfully and which not.
 Upon error fix, only cells that didn't run successfully (in-order) will be run again (others will be skipped).

-*Important Note*: the utility current assumes that the cells are independent of each other.
+*Important Note*: the utility currently assumes that the cells are independent of each other.

 ### Usage